What is Your Key to Choice?

 It’s easy to apply for a home.
 You can download the EdIndex application form here.
 Please note you are not able to complete the form on line.
 You can also pick up a form from any of the EdIndex landlords.

-Once completed you should post the form to: The EdIndex Team, Waverley Court 1.4, 4 East Market Street, Edinburgh, EH8 8BG.
-If it is easier you can hand in the form to any of the Council Neighbourhood Offices.
-The current cost to post the form using second class mail is £1.10.
+Once completed you should send the form to: The EdIndex Team, Business Centre 1.4, Waverley Court, 4 East Market Street, Edinburgh, EH8 8BG.
+You can hand in the form to any of the Council Neighbourhood Offices.
+The current cost to post the form using second class mail is £1.19 and £1.26 for first class.

 What happens next?

-Once we’ve received your application form we will aim to process it within 5 working days.
-We will then write to you with your unique EdIndex Reference Number.
-You will need this number to bid.
+Once we have received your application form we aim to process it within 5 working days.
+We will then write to you with your EdIndex Reference Number.
+You need this number in order to bid.

 How do I bid for a home?